About Household Employee Workers Compensation Insurance

 Source: US Department of Labor Survey: JURISDICTIONS IN WHICH WORKERS’ COMPENSATION LAWS APPLY TO DOMESTIC SERVICE (Updated 2006)

-WORKERS’ COMPENSATION REQUIRED FOR FULL-TIME DOMESTIC EMPLOYEES: Colorado, Illinois, Kentucky, Michigan, New Jersey, New York, Utah, Washington
+WORKERS’ COMPENSATION REQUIRED FOR ALL FULL-TIME DOMESTIC EMPLOYEES: Colorado, Illinois, Kentucky, Michigan, New Jersey, New York, Utah, Washington

-WORKERS’ COMPENSATION REQUIRED FOR FULL- AND PART-TIME DOMESTIC EMPLOYEES: Alaska, California, Connecticut, Delaware, District of Columbia, Hawaii, Iowa, Kansas, Maryland, Massachusetts, Minnesota, New Hampshire, Ohio, Oklahoma, South Dakota.
+WORKERS’ COMPENSATION REQUIRED FOR ALL FULL- AND PART-TIME DOMESTIC EMPLOYEES: Alaska, California, Connecticut, Delaware, District of Columbia, Hawaii, Iowa, Kansas, Maryland, Massachusetts, Minnesota, New Hampshire, Ohio, Oklahoma, South Dakota.

 In other states, workers’ compensation is not required for household employers with a single domestic employee.
+HWS advises that voluntary coverage may be an important added layer of insurance protection for your family.

 Talk to your insurance company!